JialuGong/my-zola-blog/content/pages/about.md

 +++

 ## About [Me](https://fourstacks.codes)
-I'm a senior student in NPU who major in SE,a front-end begginer and a rust-lang lover.The main goal of this blog is to record my learning path about CS.<br>
+I'm a senior student who major in SE at NWPU,a front-end beginner and a rust-lang lover.The main goal of this blog is to record my learning notes about CS and what I am reading.
-You can find me on:<br>